 The Enjin Platform is a blockchain PaaS (Platform as a Service) that allows you to create and manage blockchain games—without the complexity of building and maintaining any blockchain infrastructure or writing any blockchain-related code.

 Enjin Wallet UI.
 Source: Enjin Blog

 It is a robust, flexible, powerful suite of tools and services for creating groundbreaking blockchain games.
-All together it is comprised of four separate but interconnected parts – Trusted Cloud, Platform API, Wallet Daemon, and Blockchain SDKs.
+Altogether, it comprises four separate but interconnected parts – Trusted Cloud, Platform API, Wallet Daemon, and Blockchain SDKs.

-Taken together these tools have made it easy for developers to create new games, and promise an easy way to foster mass adoption of Enjin as a gaming development platform.
+These tools have made it easy for developers to create new games and promise an easy way to foster mass adoption of Enjin as a gaming development platform.

 - Trusted Cloud – the main backend service of the Enjin Platform; it is a cloud-hosted service that connects games to the Ethereum blockchain.

-- Platform API – allows developers to query and send commands to the Enjin Platform in order to facilitate the development of blockchain games.
+- Platform API – allows developers to query and send commands to the Enjin Platform to facilitate the development of blockchain games.

-- Wallet Deamon – a tool that used to automate the authorization of transaction requests to and from the Trusted Cloud.
+- Wallet Deamon – is a tool used to automate the authorization of transaction requests to and from the Trusted Cloud.

 - Blockchain SDKs – Enjin released an SDK for Unity at the same time they released the Enjin Platform.
 There are also SDKs that have been released for Java, Godot, and GraphQL.

 Enjin Beam is a product of the Enjin Platform that simplifies transferring and distributing NFTs assets.
 It allows users to receive NFTs by scanning QR codes with their Enjin wallets.
 These QR codes connect to smart contracts with locked Enjin NFT assets that are transferred by initiating a transaction when scanned.